How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 After spending two months as a nomad in Oaxaca, I’ve curated this guide so that you can experience the best that the city has to offer.

-So, if you’re ready to responsibly immerse in Oaxaca’s colorful maze of history, food, and more, read on!
+So, if you’re ready to responsibly immerse yourself in Oaxaca’s colorful maze of history, food, and culture, read on!

 The Ultimate Oaxaca City Itinerary